TOEFL WRITING Tips to help you score maximum points in the TOEFL Test. Remember to:

-TOEFL Sample Essay 2:
+Toefl writing tips Sample Essay 2:

 Some people believe that university students should be required to attend classes.
 Other believe that going p classes should be optional.
 Which point of view do you agree with?
 Use specific reasons and details to explain your answer.